PMI California Central Valley Chapter

 Reporting your PDU via the myPMI Mobile App.

-Yes you can earn PDUs for volunteer work for a chapter or a forum, as well as other volunteer groups.
+Yes you can earn PDUs for volunteer work for a chapter as well as other volunteer groups.

 See the requirements of what it takes to be eligible to take this certification (see page 7): PMP Credential Handbook